 10 Medical Conditions That Share Symptoms With ADD/ADHD

-Hypothyroidism can create feelings of sadnes or depression.
+Hypothyroidism can create feelings of sadness or depression.
 People with ADHD can also suffer from these feelings, especially if depression is a co-existing condition.
 Hypothyroidism also includes symptoms of inability to concentrate and memory problems.
 ADHD also includes the symptom inability to concentrate, and forgetfulness can be mistaken for memory loss.

-Iron Deficiency in adults causes lethargy, feeling exhausted and irritability.
+Iron deficiency in adults causes lethargy, feeling exhausted and irritability.
 In infants and children, however, the symptoms include irritability, inability to concentrate, impaired cognitive skills and a short attention span.
 Children with ADHD also show symptoms of inability to concentrate and are distracted easily, mimicking a short attention span.

 Lead poisoning, even at low levels, can create a number of problems.
 Some complications of lead toxicity include mental retardation, decreased school performance, short-term memory problems, inability to concentrate and decreased cognitive function.
 Many of these symptoms are also seen in children with ADHD.

 Intellectual disability, previously known as mental retardation, can appear as emotional immaturity.
 Some symptoms include limited social skills, school performance issues and needing extra time to learn.
 Symptoms of mild disability include forgetfulness and the inability to connect consequences with actions.

 Hypoglycemia, also called low blood sugar, can cause numerous symptoms similar to ADHD, including aggression, hyperactivity, inability to sit still or low concentration levels.
 In addition, some people also have similar adverse reaction to chemicals in food, such as, MSG, red dye, corn syrup or additional additives.
 These reactions can include anger, agitation, impulsiveness, hyperactivity and lack of concentration.